The #1 Misconception About Tinnitus Treatment

 - Hormonal changes

-Stopping the migraine process in the brain by managing triggers is a critical part of tinnitus management.
+Stopping the migraine process in the brain by managing triggers is a critical part of tinnitus treatment.
 Much of the initial stages of our tinnitus rehabilitation program concerns trigger identification and management.

 Prescription medications can also help dampen the migraine reaction.
 In our clinical trials, we've discovered that certain migraine medications can significantly improve tinnitus severity.
 We offer these same medications in NeuroMed's tinnitus protocols.

-Finally, we get a complete picture of what is happening with loud, clinically significant tinnitus:
+Finally, we get a complete picture of what is happening with loud tinnitus:

 Tinnitus Stage | Description |